Text and images are copyright. All rights reserved.

 Before the arrival of spin dryers around the 1950s, all but the very poorest of households had a mangle.
 It was used on washday to remove the majority of the water from the wash after washing and after each rinse.

 The mangle was a heavy contraption about four or five feet high with a handle that turned two rollers.
-Wet items were fed through the rollers which squeezed out the water.
+Wet items were fed through the rollers which squeezed out the water into a bowl underneath.

-There was a screw on top to adjust the distance between the rollers according to the thickness of the fabric.
-For blankets, the screw was let out as far as possible.
+There was a screw on top of the mangle to adjust the distance between the rollers according to the thickness of the fabric.
+For blankets, for example, the screw was let out as far as possible.

 As the mangle was so large and took up so much room, it was kept outside the back door with a sheet of tarpaulin over it to protect it from the weather.
 This was usual practice in the Victorian terraces where I grew up in the early 1900s.
 (Later when I was married, mangles were smaller and mine fitted in to the kitchen of my 1930s/1940s house.)